Meet

 a powerful and energetic fashion.
 He took drum lessons

-with several great drummers: Rocco Ruggiano, Arti Cabral
+with several great drummers: Rocco Ruggiano, Arti

-and the world renown, Allan Dawson.
-He majored in classical
+Cabral and the world renown, Allan Dawson.

-piano and voice at Rhode Island College where he was
+He majored in classical piano and voice at Rhode Island

-offered a scholarship in classical voice, He then went
+College where he was offered a scholarship in classical

-to Berklee College of Music where he majored in piano
+voice, He then went to Berklee College of Music where

-and arranging & composition.
-Roger went on to play
+Roger went on to play drums for many years in rock,

-drums for many years in rock, jazz, horn and show bands.
+jazz, horn and show bands.

 When